In GOP Debate, Candidates Likely To Focus On Perry

 LIASSON: The challenge for the other candidates, Herman Cain, Rick Santorum, John Huntsman, Ron Paul and Newt Gingrich, is to find a way to stay relevant in a race that seems to be leaving them behind.
 And then, there's Michele Bachmann, who stole the show at the New Hampshire debate with this dramatic announcement.

-Representative MICHELE BACHMANN: I filed today, my paperwork, to seek the office of the presidency of the United States today, and I'll very soon be making my formal announcement.
+MICHELE BACHMANN: I filed today, my paperwork, to seek the office of the presidency of the United States today, and I'll very soon be making my formal announcement.
 So I wanted you to be the first to know.

 LIASSON: Bachmann surged into second place after winning the Iowa straw poll in August.
 But since Rick Perry got in, Bachmann's momentum as the anti-establishment conservative has faded.
 Tonight, she needs to find something that will change the current dynamic and stop the Republican race from turning into a two-man contest, Mitt Romney versus Rick Perry.
 Mara Liasson, NPR News, Washington.